 You can make an appeal against a decision that has been made, for example:

 You must continue to pay your council tax until we have made a decision on your appeal.

 All appeals must be made in writing to:

 Council Tax Office

 PO Box 36

-If you are not satisfied with the outcome of your appeal, you have the right contact the Glasgow Valuation Appeal Panel.
+If you are not satisfied with the outcome of your appeal, you have the right to contact the Local Taxation Chamber.
 You can contact them using the address below:

 Local Taxation Chamber